TSP-700 Total Solar Pyranometer

 Input circuits are surge and polarity protected to ensure years of trouble-free operation.
 The instrument housing is O-ring sealed, desiccated, and equipped with a color change humidity plug.

 We calibrate each TSP-700 using the method recommended by the World Meteorological Organization for calibrating pyranometers.
-This method involves running co-located with a reference pyranometer on an outdoor test stand and then comparing the results.
+This method involves running the instrument co-located with a reference pyranometer on an outdoor test stand and then comparing the results.
 Our reference pyranometer is traceable to an absolute cavity radiometer, which in turn is referenced to the WRR (World Radiometric Reference).
 The calibration method is conducted in accordance with ASTM Designation E 824-81, Standard Method for Transfer of Calibration From Reference to Field Pyranometers.
 This method is similar to the one described in ISO 9847, Solar Energy — Calibration of field pyranometers by comparison to a reference pyranometer, if you are more familiar with ISO procedures.

 Calibration to "High Class/Secondary Standard" is optionally available.
 Although not all High Class characteristics are characterized for individual units, extensive testing has been conducted to characterize its cosine response, spectral response, and time response to prove that these parameters are uniform from unit-to-unit.
 Each system includes a calibration certificate, manual, and cables.